ywang037/delta-ntu-slerp4/Face detection/README.md

 ## General information

-This folder collects information and tutorials from internet that introduce how to do face detection, using the [dlib](http://dlib.net/python/index.html) or [OpenCV](https://opencv.org/).
-They can be [installed via anaconda virtual environment](http://www.codesofinterest.com/2016/10/installing-dlib-on-anaconda-python-on.html), just like how tensorflow and keras ara installed.
+In this folder, some [example python programs](./example_face_det_webcam.py) are included to show how to use the [OpenCV](https://opencv.org/) and the [dlib](http://dlib.net/python/index.html) to fulfil face detection.
 Basically, the OpenCV is used for capturing frames from camera stream and display images on output windows, while the dlib is used for face detection.
-Please refer to the [example python programs under this directory](./example_face_det_webcam.py) for details.
+Both of the two libraries can be [installed via anaconda virtual environment](http://www.codesofinterest.com/2016/10/installing-dlib-on-anaconda-python-on.html) conveniently, just like how tensorflow and keras ara installed.

 ~~The project [OpenFace](https://cmusatyalab.github.io/openface/) introduce how they implement the entire pipline with FaceNet.~~